mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 Bugs Resolved
 -------------
 - Floating windows now always stay on top of the main window in OSX
+- The sliceviewer will now rebin an existing binned workspace correctly.

 SliceViewer Improvements
 ------------------------